-Find out more: reducing your council tax bill – how to qualify for a lower rate
+- Find out more: how to reduce your council tax bill

-Broadband, TV and landline bills can take a significant chunk out of your budget.
-Often, new customers will get better deals than existing ones, so it's worth shopping around and considering switching to find the best deal each year.
+TV, broadband and landline phone bills can take a significant chunk out of your budget.
+New customers will usually get better deals than existing customers, so it's worth shopping around and considering switching to find the best deal each year.

-The TV licence costs £150.50 a year.
-You can pay it all upfront or in weekly, monthly or quarterly instalments.
+It costs £154.50 a year for a colour TV, and £52 for a black and white TV.
+You can pay it all up front or in weekly, monthly or quarterly instalments.

 Home repairs and maintenance costs

-These costs vary from one property to another, so it's worth putting a bit of money aside each month so that you're prepared if you're hit with unforeseen maintenance or repairs costs.
+These costs vary from one property to another and it can be worth setting some money aside each month so you're prepared if you're hit with unforeseen expenses.

-Here are some of the most common types of maintenance that you should factor into your budget:
+Here are some of the most common types of maintenance you should factor into your budget:

 - Boiler servicing: it's worth getting your boiler serviced once a year - when you come to sell your home some buyers will ask about this.